 \section{Appendices}

-\iftoggle{forarxiv}{}{ \myparagraph{Qualitative results on video deblocking} \fig{fig:deblock} compares our \model with VBM4D and Fixed Flow on video deblocking.
-Note that the compression artifacts around the girl's hair (top) and the man's nose (bottom) are completely removed by \model.
-The vertical line around the man's eye (bottom) due to a blocky compression is also removed by our algorithm. }

-\myparagraph{Additional Qualitative Results} In addition to the qualitative results shown in the main text (Figures 6--8), we show additional results on the following benchmarks: Vimeo Interpolation Benchmark (\fig{fig:qualitativeinterp}), Vimeo Denoising Benchmark (\fig{fig:qualitativedenoise} for grayscale videos), Vimeo Deblocking Benchmark (\fig{fig:qualitativedeblock}), and Vimeo Super-resolution Benchmark (\fig{fig:qualitativesr}).
-To avoid cherry-picking, we randomly select testing images from test datasets and do not show close-up as Figures 6--9 in the main text.
+\myparagraph{Additional qualitative results. } We show additional results on the following benchmarks: Vimeo interpolation benchmark (\fig{fig:qualitativeinterp}), Vimeo denoising benchmark (\fig{fig:qualitativedenoisecolor} for RGB videos, and \fig{fig:qualitativedenoisebw} for grayscale videos), Vimeo deblocking benchmark (\fig{fig:qualitativedeblock}), and Vimeo super-resolution benchmark (\fig{fig:qualitativesr}).
+We randomly select testing images from test datasets.
 Differences between different algorithms are more clearer when zoomed in.